mandysulli/StrainSort_pipeline/README.md

 done
 ```

-Run with Java (If using compiled java program, you will need Java/13.0.2)
+Run with Java (if using compiled java program, you will need Java/13.0.2)

 ```
 cd /file/path/to/spades_alignment_ref